Skip to main content

 Protecting Children from Online Predators:

 Children of every age, family background, disposition, economic status, and sex are targeted by adults who prey on children.
 But of the one in seven youth who receive sexual solicitations online, approximately 70% are girls.
-Parents should monitor children’s online activity closely.
-Although children feel that their online life is private, they need to know it is anything but.
+Parents should monitor children’s and teenager’s online activity closely.

 Predators meet children on social media, chat rooms, and internet-based video games, among other places.
-All of these activities present opportunities for predators to gain children’s trust and groom them for engaging in sexual conduct.
+All of these activities present opportunities for predators to gain children’s and teenager’s trust and entice them to engage in sexual conduct.
 Predators sometimes use a false identity, posing as other children or using a fake name to develop a friendship with a child.
 The predator may even establish social media accounts under that false identity to provide an additional sense of legitimacy to that identity.
-By the time the predator encourages the child to engage in sexual conduct or to send a sexually explicit image or video, the child may have developed a certain level of trust in the offender that makes the child less likely to report the activity and more likely to keep the activity a secret at the request of the offender.
+In some cases – often referred to as “sextortion” – the predator will use deceit to convince a victim to send compromising images or text, which the predator then threatens to share with the victim’s family and friends if the victim does not provide further sexual images or money.

 Protecting Children from Sex Trafficking: